- Students are familiar with common security practices, vulnerabilities and resources

 - Some tokens are private.
 They’re like keys to unlock access to specific resources.

 - Some tokens encode data.
 The string itself is “decryptable” to get information about what it represents

 - Some tokens are arbitrary data.
 As long as you hold the string, you can use it to identify yourself.

 Man in the Middle attacks are any attacks that involve modifying the communication between a client and server.
 They involve a malicious actor listening to traffic between a client and server, and inserting their own data.
-Like when Xfinity puts their logo on your screen while you use their public wifi.
+Ever notice Xfinity putting their logo on your screen while you use their public wifi?

-Prevention of replay attacks typically involve including timestamps in your requests, or Nonces (short for Number Only Used Once)
+Prevention of replay attacks typically involve including timestamps in your requests, or cryptographic nonces (short for Number Only Used Once)

 This is employed on malicious websites to make you do things on other websites.
 Since you’re typically logged in to all of your sites all the time, they will bring other sites into their own website and get you to take actions you probably didn’t want to take.
 Common examples are liking, favoriting or retweeting something you’ve never heard of.

 Here’s a video showing off an example of clickjacking: https://www.youtube.com/watch?v=ZkooSj-SvpE

 Since most clickjacking takes advantage of iframes, a common prevention measure is to prevent the browser from allowing your site to be loaded in an iframe.